 - Kaizen - Kaizen is the Japanese term for “change” or “improvement”, which serves as a blueprint for lean production.
 Kaizen is based off of the philosophy that production improvements should be continual and line-worker involvement is critical because they have the best view of the situation.
 The ultimate goal of lean and Kaizen is to reduce waste and improve process flow.
 Each step of current production is document, with factors such as production time, distance traveled, scrap rate, changeovers, bottlenecks, and quality being carefully measured.

 - 5S Workplace Organization - The philosophy behind 5S workplace organization is that inefficient workplaces can’t yield efficient production.
-Plant Management must take the following five steps to organize physical surrounds before real changes can be made.
+Plant Management must take the following five steps to organize physical surroundings before real changes can be made.
 Sorting involves designing stations for smooth and efficient work flow.
 Each tool is analyzed and scrutinized for its value to the job and irrelevant items are then removed.

 - Cellular Manufacturing - Cellular manufacturing, which is also known as “continuous product flow”, recognizes that for maximum efficiency, each stage of production must work in smooth unison with adjoining stages.
 With that in mind, manufacturers configure their plant so that production can flow quickly and easily from one workstation.
 Machinery and equipment are regularly maintained to avoid downtime and the plant is designed for the efficient staging of inventory.